mongodb/specifications/source/crud/crud.rst

 Changes
 =======

+* 2018-11-15: Aggregate commands with an $out stage should not specify batchSize
 * 2018-10-25: Note how results are backed for aggregate, distinct, and find operations
 * 2018-07-25: Added upsertedCount to UpdateResult.
 * 2018-06-07: Deprecated the count helper.
 Added the estimatedDocumentCount and countDocuments helpers.